 Because I know that-- This is where it starts to get weird, because you don't necessarily want to say "We put a dollar amount on your contributions," because that makes it weird and mercenary, and that's not right.

-not going to be like one, and then five, and then 10, and
+It's not going to be like one, and then five, and then 10, and things like that.
+What we're actually working toward is more of a--

 We want to create visibility in the community, so it would be closer to scout badges.
 Like when kids go to the scouts and they can get their knot tying badge and their canoeing badge, and that kind of stuff.